Photo: Danny Hoang / Unsplash

 Ride the Aero Car over the Niagara Whirlpool

 Designed by Spanish engineer Leonardo Torres Quevedo, the Whirlpool Aero Car provides a chance to witness the powerful whirlpool without having to get too close.
-Travelling about 1 km between two Canadian shorelines of the Niagara River, the aerial cable car is supported by six extremely strong cables and has received several upgrades in design and function over the years.
+Traveling about 1 km between two Canadian shorelines of the Niagara River, the aerial cable car is supported by six extremely strong cables and has received several upgrades in design and function over the years.

-While hanging high above the water is close enough for some, those looking to get some real action should get on board one the Niagara Whirlpool Jet Boats.
+While hanging high above the water is close enough for some, those looking to get some real action should get on board one of the Niagara Whirlpool Jet Boats.
 Don’t forget your camera as the photo and video opportunities are priceless.
-Speeding along the Niagara River at 80 km/h, you’ll be awestruck by the power of the jet boat as its 31,000 lbs of thrust allow it to navigate the extreme force of the rapids and the whirlpool.
+Speeding along the Niagara River at 80 km/h, you’ll be awestruck by the power of the jet boat as its 31,000 lbs of thrust allows it to navigate the extreme force of the rapids and the whirlpool.

 To find out more about how to experience this amazing natural attraction, visit www.niagaraparks.com/visit/attractions/whirlpool-aero-car.

 Located in the Clifton Hills area, the Niagara SkyWheel is one of the most popular Niagara Falls attractions.
-Also known as the Niagara Falls Ferris wheel, the SkyWheel is Canada’s largest Ferris wheel and gives visitors a glorious view of the Falls (its top height is 175-ft above the Falls).
+Also known as the Niagara Falls Ferris wheel, the SkyWheel is Canada’s largest Ferris wheel and gives visitors a glorious view of the Falls (its top height is 175 feet above the Falls).

 From here you’ll enjoy incredible views over the Horseshoe Falls, American Falls, Niagara River, and other landmarks.
-Enjoy the 12-minute ride in the comfort of the SkyWheel’s climate-controlled gondolas, a special trat at night when the Falls are lit up.
+Enjoy the 12-minute ride in the comfort of the SkyWheel’s climate-controlled gondolas, a special treat at night when the Falls are lit up.